 In 1996, Martin Bryant entered a café on a historic penal colony site at Port Arthur in Tasmania, Australia.
 After taking his lunch, the 28-year old pulled out a semi-automatic rifle from his bag and started a shooting spree.
 By the time he was arrested the following morning, he had killed 35 people and wounded 23 others.
 The event made Bryant the worst mass-murderer in Australian history.

-In April 2007, 23-year old Seung-Hui Cho murdered 32 people on the Virginia Polytechnic Institute and State University campus in Blacksburg, Virginia.
+In April 2007, 23-year old Seung-Hui Cho murdered 32 people on the Virginia Polytechnic Institute and State University campus in Blacksburg, Virginia, USA.
 He later took his own life, and the event lives in infamy as the “Virginia Tech Massacre”.

 In a 14-hour shooting rampage, Genildo Ferreira de Franca, a former army soldier, terrorized Sao Gancalo do Amarante, a small town in the interior of Rio Grande do Norte, Brazil.
 In a systematic way, he left 17 people dead over the course of this personal vendetta.
 After the police surrounded him, he released his own five-year-old daughter and Valdenice Ribeiro da Silva, and then killed himself.

 Over the last five decades, mass shootings have become an important (and very controversial) issue for many developed countries having to deal with this terrible problem.
 According to a Gallup Survey was carried out in the U.S. in January of 2014, approximately 40 percent of the Unites States populace responded that they were completely satisfied with the gun laws in place at that time.
 Contrarily, 31 percent of the poll’s respondents stated that they were not content with the laws in place, and desired stricter firearms regulation.

 |2||Peshawar School Massacre||Peshawar, Pakistan||2014||149|